xhyrom/website/blog/how-i-lost-my-notebook-for-2-months.md

 ---
-title: "How I lost my laptop for 2 months: a story of warranty and unpleasant surprises"
+title: How I lost my laptop for 2 months
+description: A story of warranty and unpleasant surprises.
 date: February 24 2023
-layout: ../../../layouts/blog/PostLayout.astro
 ---

 Hey, guys,